rhodyprog4ds/BrownFall25/resources/glossary.md

 :  a python library used to assist in web scraping, it pulls data from html and xml files that can be parsed in a variety of different ways using different methods.
 : [docs](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

+cast
+:  convert a variable from one type to another. in Python, done by using the constructor method of the object type or builtin function for builtin types

 conditional
 :  a logical control to do something, conditioned on something else, for example `if`, `elif`, `else`